jeffctr/symfony-mic-api/README.md

 ```

 ### API home page
-Finally, if everything run smoothly you can go to this URL [http://shopping-api.docker](http://shopping-api.docker/index.php/) and check if the API is running, you should be able to see the Symfony welcome page as it shows in the following image.
+Finally, if everything runs smoothly you can go to this URL [http://shopping-api.docker](http://shopping-api.docker/index.php/) and check if the API is running, you should be able to see the Symfony welcome page as it shows in the following image.

 ![symfony-home-page](./screenshots/symfony-home-page.png)